-If this product comes in contact with the eyes: ▶ Wash out immediately with fresh running water.
-Eye Contact • Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids - by occasionally lifting the upper and lower lids.
+Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-If skin contact occurs: Skin Contact Immediately remove all contaminated clothing, including footwear.
-Elucit clother with marrier question (and energy if question).
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
 Inhalation If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Continue
+Continued